David Lange: Early life

 Lange was born on 4 August 1942 in Ōtāhuhu, a small industrial borough since absorbed into Auckland.
 He was the oldest of four children of Eric Roy Lange, a general practitioner and obstetrician and grandson of a German settler, and Phoebe Fysh Lange, who trained as a nurse in her native Tasmania before she migrated to New Zealand.
 The family had lived in New Zealand for so long that the original pronunciation of their surname, lan-ge, "had all but been forgotten"; Lange himself would pronounce it as long-ee.

 Lange's autobiography suggests that he admired his soft-spoken and dryly humorous father, while his demanding and sometimes overbearing mother tested his tolerance.
 His cousin Michael Bassett reflected that Roy "knew how to avoid trouble rather than confront it", and David developed a similar aversion to conflict.

-Lange received his formal education at Fairburn Primary School, Papatoetoe Intermediate School and Otahuhu College, then at the University of Auckland in 1960, where he graduated in law in 1966.
+Lange received his formal education at Fairburn Road Primary School, Papatoetoe Intermediate School and Otahuhu College, then at the University of Auckland in 1960, where he graduated in law in 1966.
 He attributed his talents with oratory to the need to compensate for his clumsiness during his intermediate school days.

-Lange worked from an early age and held a number of jobs; in the third form he performed a paper-round for The New Zealand Herald in Mangere East, and later changed from delivery-boy to collecting the money.
-The following year he delivered telegrams, before applying to work at the Westfield Freezing Works in the role that would initially pay his way through university.
-The poor work conditions at the freezing works provided an opportunity to identify with the misery of fellow workers, and an appreciation for the impact of strikes on ordinary workers.
+Lange worked from an early age and held a number of jobs; in the third form, he performed a paper-round for The New Zealand Herald in Mangere East, and later changed from delivery-boy to collecting the money.
+The following year, he delivered telegrams, before applying to work at the Westfield Freezing Works in the role that would initially pay his way through university.
+The poor work conditions at the freezing works provided an opportunity to identify with the misery of fellow workers and an appreciation for the impact of strikes on ordinary workers.